TUDelft-DataDrivenControl/FRED/docs/source/intro.rst

 link to `FEniCS <https://fenicsproject.org/>`_  and `dolfin-adjoint <http://www.dolfin-adjoint.org/>`_ project pages ZeroMQ

-If you use this project, please cite ...
-TORQUE2020 paper
+If you use this project, please cite the work presented in `TORQUE2020 <https://doi.org/10.1088/1742-6596/1618/2/022023>`_ 'Dynamic Flow Modelling for Model-Predictive Wind Farm Control'.